San Diego National Association of Hispanic Nurses

 b.
 The President shall be an ex-officio member of all committees, except the Nominating Committee.

 d.
-The President shall recommend appointment of the editor and webmaster for SDNAHN newsletter , subject to Board approval.
+The President shall recommend appointment of the Director of Social Media, the Newsletter Editor, and the Parliamentarian, subject to Board approval.

 Section 6.
 VICE-PRESIDENT: